zain-ul-abideen-5036/Instagram-Profile-Fetcher/README.md

 ---

 ## Contributing
 Feel free to open issues or submit pull requests if you want to contribute to this project.
-I welcome any contributions and suggestions to improve this plagiarism detection tool.
+I welcome any contributions and suggestions to improve this.

 ---